 Bourges Cathedral went through the turmoil of the Wars of Religion.
 In 1562 the town was seized by Protestants who wreaked severe damage on the sculptures.

-However it was the zealous canons of the 18th century that heavily modified the interior of the cathedral in an effort to modernise it.
-They took away many coloured stained-glass windows in the choir and replaced by clear glass windows.
+However, it was the zealous canons of the 18th century that heavily modified the interior of the cathedral in an effort to modernise it.
+They took away many coloured stained-glass windows in the choir and replaced with clear glass windows.

 In the nave, they removed the decorated rood-screen with bas-reliefs showing scenes of the Passion.